transdigiware/blockchain/howto/ibp-console-create-app.md

 The generated connection profile only supports Fabric CAs.
 If you manually built your organization MSP with certificates from an external CA, the connection profile will not include any information in the "certificateAuthorities": section.

+## Service discovery
+{: #ibp-console-app-sd}

+Service discovery allows your applications to dynamically find the peer and ordering endpoints of your network.
+If you do not use service discovery, you need to manually add the endpoint information of peer and ordering nodes on your channel to your connection profile or your application.
+You would need to edit your connection profile or update your application each time a node is added or removed from your network.

+Before you can take advantage of the [Service Discovery](https://hyperledger-fabric.readthedocs.io/en/release-2.2/discovery-overview.html){: external} feature of Hyperledger Fabric, you must configure anchor peers on the channel.
+Service discovery allows your application to learn which peers on the channel outside your organization need to endorse a transaction.
+Without service discovery, you will need to get the endpoint information of these peers out of band from other organizations and add them to your connection profile.
+For more information, see [Configuring anchor peers](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-channels-anchor-peers).

+Later in this topic, we use the connection profile to build a Fabric gateway that is configured for [service discovery](#ibp-console-app-sd-cfg).

 ## Enrolling by using the SDK
 {: #ibp-console-app-enroll}